ulymarins/ulymarins.github.io/_pages/about/index.md

 Out of tech, I did a considerable number of random stuff in my life, as DJing in parties, writing articles about music for a blog - sponsored by MTV, interviewing bands, playing American football, or going to some Buddhist retreats in the middle of nowhere.

 Intriguing mix, right?
 I can't explain.

+Ah, I also produce some [music](https://soundcloud.com/odysseus-musik) in my spare time.
+It can be a pleasant experience if you radically lower your expectations! :)